4 Must-Have Name Books for Your Classroom

 Read Aloud (https://www.youtube.com/watch?v=yBmNmwsEz_g )

 Alma has a long name.
 Too long.
-This leads to her father learning her name’s meaning and deciding if it fits her.
+This leads to her father explaining the meaning of her name.
 She learns the cultural and familial connection to her name.
 Her name is a reflection of her family’s stories.
-In the end, she learns that her name fits her and she has a story to tell.
+Ultimately, she learns that her name fits her and has a story to tell.

 Thao by Thao Lam